hdng/clonevol/README.md

 A tutorial is available (<a href="https://raw.githubusercontent.com/hdng/clonevol/master/vignettes/clonevol.pdf">PDF</a>).

+The following are some of the publications that have utilized ClonEvol to study clonal evolution, which may also be useful:

+- Joung, Je-Gun, et al. "Tumor heterogeneity predicts metastatic potential in colorectal cancer."
+Clinical Cancer Research (2017): clincanres-0306.
+- Uy, Geoffrey L., et al. "Dynamic changes in the clonal structure of MDS and AML in response to epigenetic therapy."
+Leukemia 31.4 (2017): 872.
+- Mahlokozera, Tatenda, et al. "Biological and therapeutic implications of multisector sequencing in newly diagnosed glioblastomas."
+Neuro-oncology (2017).
+- Xiong, Donghai, et al. "Novel mutational landscapes and expression signatures of lung squamous cell carcinoma."
+Oncotarget 9.7 (2017): 7424-7441.
+- Hoadley, Katherine A., et al. "Tumor evolution in two patients with basal-like breast cancer: a retrospective genomics study of multiple metastases."
+PLoS medicine 13.12 (2016): e1002174.
+- Miller, Christopher A., et al. "Aromatase inhibition remodels the clonal architecture of estrogen-receptor-positive breast cancers."
+Nature communications 7 (2016): 12498.
+- Griffith, Malachi, et al. "Optimizing cancer genome sequencing and analysis."
+Cell systems 1.3 (2015): 210-223.

 ## How to cite ClonEvol?

 Dang, H. X., White, B. S., Foltz, S. M., Miller, C. A., Luo, J., Fields, R. C., & Maher, C. A. (2017).
 ClonEvol: clonal ordering and visualization in cancer sequencing.
 Annals of Oncology, 28(12), 3076-3082.